Innovation-Information-Initiative/Open-Innovation-Dataset-Index/app/index/_collections/NBER.md

 ---
 layout: default
-author:
+authors:
   - NBER
 tags:
   - patents
   - geography
   - transportation
   - income
   - united states
   - taxation
   - health
   - labor
   - military
   - trade
   - development
 description: The NBER data collection is an eclectic mix of public use economic, demographic, and enterprise data obtained over the years to satisfy the specific requests of NBER affiliated researchers for particular projects.
 There are also files created as the output of NBER projects and intended for wider use.
 It is maintained by the NBER.
 title: NBER Public Use Data Archive
 ---